Your African Private Guide

 The wild dog is one of the world’s most endangered mammals.
 The largest populations remain in southern Africa and the southern part of East Africa (especially Tanzania and northern Mozambique).

+Wild dogs are social and gather in packs of around ten individuals, but some packs number more than 40.
+They are opportunistic predators that hunt medium-sized ruminants, such as gazelles.
+In a sprint, African wild dogs can reach speeds of more than 44 miles per hour.
 African Wild Dogs hunt in packs and can bring down some large mammals.
 They will eat most any mammal that they can catch and kill including antelopes, impala, wildebeest calves, gazelles, and even large birds like ostriches.
 African wild dogs live in an organized pack similar to wolves.

 Unlike cats, dogs aren’t obligate carnivores.
 They can and do eat vegetable matter.
 Wild dogs will search for rotten fruit and will eat the semi-digested contents of their prey’s stomach.
 Some will dig up vegetables and eat grasses and herbs.